onlabsorg/stilo/README.md

 # stilo
-This is a command line tool for managing [olojs] documents; out of the box it allows creating new document packages, rendering documents and serving documents over HTTP.
+This is a command line tool for managing [olojs] documents.
+Out of the box it allows creating new document packages, rendering documents, serving documents over HTTP and it can be extended via plugins.

 > If you are not yet familiar with olojs documents, you can get started with
 > [this introduction](https://github.com/onlabsorg/olojs/blob/master/docs/document.md).